wajahatabbas27/NEXT_JS-LEARNING/step-06-customizing-app-doucument-pages/README.md

 as other pages do.
 Its main use cases are maintaining state between pages during navigation (dark/light themes, items in a cart, and so on), adding global styles, handling page layouts, or adding additional data to the page props.

+# The \_document.js page

+- we created the file for te document in the pages folder where we wil import document and the important html,body,.. tags which we will use there.

+- import Document,{ Html, Head, Main, NextScript, DocumentContext } from 'next/document';

+- just created the \_document.tsx file in te pages folder which has all the document elements there.